 How did sociology develop?
 In what ways does it differ from other social sciences?
-This chapter will explore the nature of sociology as both a field of inquiry and an exercise of the "sociological imagination."
-We'll look at the discipline as a science and consider its relationship to other social sciences.
-We'll meet four pioneering thinkers-Émile Durkheim, Max Weber, Karl Marx, and W. E. B. DuBois-and examine the theoretical perspectives that grew out of their work.
-We'll note some of the practical applications for sociological theory and research.
+These modules will explore the nature of sociology as both a field of inquiry and an exercise of the "sociological imagination."
+In Module 1, we'll look at the discipline as a science and consider its relationship to other social sciences.
+In Modules 2 and 3, we'll meet four pioneering thinkers-Émile Durkheim, Max Weber, Karl Marx, and W. E. B. DuBois-and examine the theoretical perspectives that grew out of their work.
+In Module 4, we'll note some of the practical applications for sociological theory and research.
 Finally, we'll see how sociology helps us to develop a sociological imagination.
 For those students interested in exploring career opportunities in sociology, the chapter closes with a special appendix.